 What is NLP?

-NLP was initially created in the 70’s in the US by Richard Bandler and John Grinder as a way of identifying how people were able to excel in their various fields - business, therapy, sport, arts, communication and many others.
+NLP was created in the USA in the 70s by Richard Bandler (mathematician) and John Grinder (linguist) as a way of identifying how successful people were able to excel in their various fields (business, therapy, sport, arts, communication and many others).
 They were curious to know what it was that really makes the difference between good and excellent performance.

-They observed three different types of therapist; each one was known to be outstanding in their profession.
-What they found was that, although they had different styles and approaches they had one thing in common: incredible rapport building skills.
-The therapists themselves were not aware why it was that people found it so easy to relate to them.
-Richard and John began analysing how they did what they did.
-They found that most of what these therapists did to get this extraordinary rapport and trust was outside their normal awareness, i.e. they just did it!
-So John and Richard watched them carefully and they uncovered that they all had certain patterns, or programmes of thinking and behaviour that were the same.
-In this way they discovered the pattern for advanced communication and rapport building skills.
-They then copied exactly what they had noticed and guess what: they got the same results.
-They called this modelling.
+Bandler and Grinder observed three different types of therapist; each one was known to be outstanding in their profession.
+They found that although each therapist had a different style and approach, they shared one vital quality, incredible rapport-building skills.
+The therapists themselves were unaware of why, specifically, people found it so easy to relate to them, so Bandler and Grinder began analysing 'how' they did what they did.
+Although these therapists were eliciting extraordinary rapport and trust from their clients, they were not consciously aware of what they were doing to create this response - they just did it instinctively.
+So Bandler and Grinder watched them carefully and uncovered certain patterns, or programmes of thinking and behaviour that were similar.
+In this way they discovered a pattern for advanced communication and rapport-building skills.
+They then copied exactly what they had noticed, and guess what?
+They got the same results.
+They called this process 'modelling'.